baking

 Instructions

-1. Make & Chill the Lemon Curd: In a heatproof bowl, whisk sugar, egg yolks, lemon juice, zest, and salt.
+In a heatproof bowl, whisk sugar, egg yolks, lemon juice, zest, and salt.
 Set over a saucepan of simmering water (double boiler).
 Cook, stirring constantly, until the mixture thickens enough to coat the back of a spoon, about 8-10 minutes.
 Remove from heat.

 Whisk in the cubed butter until smooth.
 Press plastic wrap directly on the surface and refrigerate until very cold and thick, at least 2 hours (or overnight).

-2. Prepare Pan & Oven: Preheat oven to 325°F (165°C).
+Preheat oven to 325°F (165°C).
 Grease a 9×5-inch loaf pan, then line it with parchment paper, leaving an overhang on the long sides for easy removal.

-3. Make the Pound Cake Batter: In a large bowl, beat softened butter and sugar on medium-high speed until very light and fluffy, 4-5 minutes.
+In a large bowl, beat softened butter and sugar on medium-high speed until very light and fluffy, 4-5 minutes.
 Add eggs one at a time, beating well after each.
 Beat in vanilla.

 In a separate bowl, whisk flour, baking powder, and salt.
 With mixer on low, add the flour mixture in three parts, alternating with the sour cream in two parts, beginning and ending with flour.
 Mix just until combined.

-4. Layer & Swirl in the Loaf Pan: Spoon about half of the pound cake batter into the prepared loaf pan and smooth into an even layer.
+Spoon about half of the pound cake batter into the prepared loaf pan and smooth into an even layer.
 Dollop all of the chilled, thick lemon curd over the batter in spoonfuls.
 Use a knife to gently swirl the curd into the batter.
 Top with the remaining half of the batter and smooth the top.

-5. Bake & Cool: Bake for 70-85 minutes, or until a long skewer inserted into the center comes out clean.
+Bake for 70-85 minutes, or until a long skewer inserted into the center comes out clean.
 If the top is browning too quickly, tent loosely with foil for the last 20 minutes of baking.

 Let cake cool in the pan on a wire rack for 25 minutes.
 Then, use the parchment overhang to lift the cake out of the pan and transfer to the rack to cool completely.

-6. Glaze & Serve: Once cake is completely cool, make the glaze.
+Once cake is completely cool, make the glaze.
 Whisk sifted confectioners’ sugar, 1½ tablespoons milk, vanilla, and salt.
 Add more milk 1 teaspoon at a time until it reaches a thick but pourable consistency.
 Drizzle glaze over the top of the cooled loaf, allowing it to drip down the sides.
 Let set for 15 minutes before slicing.

 Pro-Tips for the Perfect Marbled Loaf